5,680 (2011 SIL), increasing. L2 users: Chinese merchants and other outsiders who live in Dobel villages and residents of Lorang use it as L2.

 Southeast Maluku Province, Aru islands, entire east coast of Kobror island, 1 village in southeast Wokam island, 4 villages eastern half of Barakai strait (Kobror and Koba islands), 2 villages in central Kobror island.
 18 villages; many in Dobo; some in Ambon.

 Vigorous.
-All Lorang use Dobel as L2.
 Some Chinese merchants who speak Dobo Malay dialect of Ambonese Malay [abs] and older Hokkien [nan] learn Dobel.
 All domains.
 All ages.
 Positive attitudes.
 Also use Dobo Malay, a dialect of Ambonese Malay [abs].
-Some also speak Manombai [woo].
+Nearly all school-age speakers of Dobel are bilingual in Ambonese Malay.
+Also use Indonesian [ind], Manombai [woo].
 Used as L2 by Lorang [lrn], Manombai [woo].